Emergencies and Complications

 - If your pet requires emergency care when the Center is closed, please call or visit your regular veterinarian or local emergency veterinary clinic.

-- Treatment of a contagious disease that your pet develops after visit our clinic.
+- Treatment of a contagious disease that your pet develops after visiting our clinic.

-We highly recommend that all pets be vaccinated again the most common contagious diseases for dogs and cats before coming to the Center for surgery.
+We highly recommend that all pets be dewormed and vaccinated against the most common contagious diseases for dogs and cats before coming to the NHS SNC for surgery.
 It can take days to weeks for a pet to develop immunity after receiving a vaccination.
+The stress of surgery can also cause an animal with internal parasites to show signs of illness post-surgery.

 - Underlying health issues not known at the time of surgery.

 We recommend pre-surgery blood work and examination at a full service veterinary clinic prior to spay or neuter surgery.
 The pre-surgery work-up can help to uncover undiagnosed medical conditions which could put your pet at risk for serious complications during or after surgery.
-If owners forego this testing we cannot be responsible for any issues that may develop.
+If owners forego this testing we cannot be responsible for any issues that may develop at or after surgery.

 - Complications that develop when the post-op instructions have NOT been followed.